Table of Contents

 In this tutorial, we have learned how to build a CLI in Go for managing cloud resources.
 We utilized Go’s networking and web programming capabilities to interact with a cloud provider’s API and performed resource management tasks through our CLI.

-library, handling subcommands, and implementing resource creation, update, and deletion logic.
+Throughout the tutorial, we covered the basics of creating a CLI using the cobra library, handling subcommands, and implementing resource creation, update, and deletion logic.
 You can further enhance this CLI by integrating it with a real cloud provider’s API or adding more advanced features.

 Go is a powerful language for building command-line tools, and now you have the knowledge to create your own CLI for cloud resource management.
 Happy coding!